cordphelps/transect/README.md

-## how different are two samples? : examine rank order correlation via non-metric multi-dimensional scaling tools in R then test drive ggplot() to build the typical NMDS graphics from some imaginary ecological data
+## how different are two multi-species transect samples? : examine rank order correlation via non-metric multi-dimensional scaling tools in R then test drive ggplot() to build the typical NMDS graphics from some imaginary ecological data

 ---